Priceline vs Hotwire for Hotels — Which Blind Booking Site Saves More

 Probably should have opened with this section, honestly.
 This is the only part of the comparison that actually settles the argument.

-I ran three side-by-side searches in February 2024, checking Priceline Express Deals against Hotwire Hot Rates for the same cities, same 2-night stay, same star category.
-Here’s what I found.
+I ran three side-by-side searches in February 2024 — Priceline Express Deals against Hotwire Hot Rates, same cities, same 2-night stay, same star category.
+Here’s what came back.

 Chicago — 2 Nights, 3-Star, River North Neighborhood

-Priceline Express Deal came in at $89 per night.
-The lowest comparable Hot Rate on Hotwire for the same neighborhood and star tier was $97 per night.
-That’s an $16 difference over two nights — not life-changing, but Priceline won this round clearly.
-The publicly listed rate on Booking.com for hotels in that area was running $134 to $159 per night, so both blind booking options delivered a real discount.
+Priceline Express Deal: $89 per night.
+Lowest comparable Hot Rate on Hotwire for the same neighborhood and star tier: $97 per night.
+That’s $16 difference over two nights — not life-changing money, but Priceline won this round clearly.
+The publicly listed rate on Booking.com for River North hotels was running $134 to $159 per night, so both blind booking options delivered a real discount.
 Priceline’s was just deeper.

 Miami Beach — 2 Nights, 4-Star, South Beach Area

 This one flipped.
 Hotwire showed a 4-star Hot Rate at $141 per night.
-Priceline’s closest Express Deal in South Beach at 4 stars was $162 per night.
-The retail comparison on Hotels.com for 4-star South Beach properties sat around $240 to $280.
-So both saved money, but Hotwire beat Priceline by $21 per night here.
-Over two nights, that’s $42 — a full tank of gas, or a decent dinner.
+Priceline’s closest Express Deal in South Beach at 4 stars: $162 per night.
+Retail comparison on Hotels.com for 4-star South Beach properties sat around $240 to $280.
+Both saved money — but Hotwire beat Priceline by $21 per night.
+Over two nights, that’s $42.
+A full tank of gas.
+A decent dinner.
+Real money.

 Denver — 2 Nights, 3-Star, Downtown